graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ### The __Directive Type

-The `__Directive` type represents a Directive that a service supports.
+The `__Directive` type represents any Directive that a service supports.

+This includes both any *built-in directive* and any *custom directive*.

 Fields